Sivananda Yoga Health Educator Training (SYHET)

-The Sivananda Yoga Health Educator program is structured over two years and meets three times for 15-day intensives at the Sivananda Yoga Farm in Grass Valley, CA. Each intensive includes self-study materials with assignments of the program material, concepts, and their application.
+The Sivananda Yoga Health Educator program is structured over two years and meets three times for 17-day in-person residential modules at the Sivananda Yoga Farm in Grass Valley, CA or ONLINE.
+Each module includes self-study materials with assignments of the program material, concepts, and their application.

 Yoga and the Mind, Psychology and Mental Health

-Ayurveda and Healing; Disease Process, Management and Prevention
+Ayurveda and Healing; Disease Process, Management and Prevention, Anatomy, Physiology, and Pathology

 Yoga Health Techniques: Therapeutic Application of Asana, Pranayama, and Relaxation